11 Best Cheap Drift Cars In 2025

 lexus gs300 cheap drift cars

 Want to take the whole family drifting?
-Look no further than our next choice – the comfortable yet powerful Lexus GS300.
+Look no further than our next choice – the comfortable yet powerful Lexus GS300 luxobarge.

-But, let’s be serious for a second.
-If you want to build the ultimate drifting machine out of a Lexus GS300, you might want to consider stripping some of this weight out.
-And that means saying goodbye to that gorgeous wood trim pieces.
+But let’s be serious for a second.
+If you want to unleash the drifting potential of the GS300, you’ll need to strip some of this fancy weight out.
+That means saying goodbye to the gorgeous wood trim pieces and other fancy accessories.

 Higher Budget Alternatives

-You’ve probably noticed that we’ve missed quite a lot of the ‘obvious’ choices in this guide, and that’s mainly due to the drastic changes in the market over the years.
+You’ve probably noticed that we’ve missed many of the ‘obvious’ drifting choices in this guide.
+That’s mainly due to the drastic changes in the market over the years.

-With the soaring desirability, yet decreasing availability, many of the most-loved drift cars, particularly on the JDM market, have found themselves outside of the budget drift car range.
+With soaring desirability and decreasing availability, many of the most loved drift cars, particularly the JDM offerings, have become out of the budget drift car range.

-Taking all this into consideration, some of you may have a budget that can stretch just a little bit more.
+However, some of you may have a budget that can stretch a little further.

-And, whilst some may seem expensive initially, have you considered the cost of buying yourself a pre-built, fully specced drift car, compared to the time, effort, and money that it’ll take to build your own?
+While it’ll likely seem expensive initially, you may also want to consider a pre-built, fully specced drift car rather than the time, effort, and money it’ll take to build your own.

-Sometimes it’s worth spending that little extra cash initially if you can afford to do so, particularly if the car already has some expensive goodies attached to it!
+Sometimes, it’s worth spending that little extra cash at first if you can afford to do so, particularly if the car already has some expensive goodies attached to it or if it allows you to get a newer, cleaner example.

 Here are some additional considerations if none of the above cars are tickling your fancy so far: